Attractions to Visit in Hampi

 Virupaksha Temple

 The temple features detailed carvings, pillared halls, and ancient murals that attract both history lovers and casual explorers.
 You can hire local guides who share fascinating stories about the temple, further enriching your visit.
-The location of the temple, right by the Tungabhadra River, offers spectacular views, especially during sunrise or sunset.
+The location of the

 Location: South banks of Tungabhadra river, Hampi, Karnataka 583239